Nanostring-Biostats/SpatialDecon/README.md

 #### Data preparation functions:

 * "download_profile_matrix" Downloads any one of ~30 cell profile matrices compiled for deconvolution of diverse tissue types.
+* "create_profile_matrix" Creates custom profile matrix from single cell data: count matrix and cell type annotations.
 * "derive_GeoMx_background_at_normalized_scale" Estimates the background expected from each data point in a GeoMx dataset.
 Accurate background estimation is key for SpatialDecon's accuracy.

 #### SpatialDecon: the core deconvolution function: